 Engineered stone countertops only require a simple cleaning routine to maintain their attractive look.
-Regular cleaning using a damp cloth and a mild soap detergent is already enough.
-Because they are highly resistant to stains, they cannot be affected by coffee, tea, wine, soda, fruit juice, and vinegar spills.
-You can simply blot the spills, and your engineered stone countertop can look good as new again.
+Regular cleaning using a damp cloth and a mild soap detergent is sufficient as they are highly resistant to stains, they cannot be affected by coffee, tea, wine, soda, fruit juice, or vinegar spills.
+If these occur simply blot the spills.
 Avoid using very strong chemicals (such as acid, alkaline material and acetone etc.) and other solutions with unidentified ingredients to clean your engineered stone countertop.
 Make sure your cleaning agent is recommended by your manufacturer.
 Read the label of your cleaning agent before using it to identify its components.
 Stay away from floor strippers and oven cleaners because they have very strong chemicals that can damage your countertop surface.
-About Sealing - Engineered Stones are made of nonporous material; engineered stone countertops do not require regular sealing to prevent staining, however annual sealing is strongly recommended for protection and the longevity of your countertops.
-Compared to granite countertops, engineered stone countertops are almost indestructible.
-They are not easily stained by fruit juices, wine, cooking oil, coffee, tea, nail polish and remover, lotions, and other common household liquids.
-Engineered stone countertops are also hygienic because they do not affect the taste of food or compromise its safety when it is prepared on their surface